-The Company has adopted FRS 17 'Retirement Benefits', FRS 21 'Events after the Balance Sheet Date', FRS 23 'The Effects of Changes in Foreign Exchange Rates', FRS 25 'Financial Instruments: Disclosure and Presentation' and FRS 26 'Financial Instruments: Measurement'.
+The Company has adopted FRS 21 'Events after the Balance Sheet Date', FRS 23 'The Effects of Changes in Foreign Exchange Rates', FRS 25 'Financial Instruments: Disclosure and Presentation' and FRS 26 'Financial Instruments: Measurement'.
 The Company has also adopted FRS 29 'Financial Instruments: Disclosures', which replaces the disclosure requirements of FRS 25.
 The impact of the adoption of these standards is shown in note 1.

-(b) Tangible fixed assets
+(b) Fixed asset investments